bluefireteam/flutter_gapless_audio_loop/README.md

 The Android solution is heavily inspired by this [article](https://medium.com/@viksaaskool/gappless-sound-loop-on-android-1ddeccc563de).

-At the moment this package is very simple and does not feature many media player functions, the focus on this package is to have a gapless loop, if you suggestions to improve this package, please file an issue or send a PR.
+At the moment this package is very simple and does not feature many media player functions, the focus on this package is to have a gapless loop, if you have suggestions to improve this package, please file an issue or send a PR.

-If you need a more full-feature audio player, I suggest you to take a look on the [audioplayers package](https://github.com/luanpotter/audioplayers).
+If you need a more full-featured audio player, I suggest that you take a look on the [audioplayers package](https://github.com/luanpotter/audioplayers).

 # Usage